IQSS/dataverse-client-javascript/docs/useCases.md

 #### [GetAllDatasetPreviews](../src/datasets/domain/useCases/GetAllDatasetPreviews.ts)

-Returns an instance of [DatasetPreviewSubset](../src/datasets/domain/models/DatasetPreviewSubset.ts) that contains information for each dataset that the calling user can access in the installation.
+Returns an instance of [DatasetPreviewSubset](../src/datasets/domain/models/DatasetPreviewSubset.ts) that contains reduced information for each dataset that the calling user can access in the installation.

 ##### Example call: